Lemon Chicken Sheet Pan Dinner

 This post may contain affiliate links.
 Read our disclosure policy.

 This lemon chicken sheet pan dinner is a healthy chicken recipe featuring juicy chicken with lots of bright lemon flavor.
-The addition of tender potatoes and zucchini make the sheet pan chicken a complete meal.
-And because it’s a one-pan dinner, clean-up is super easy.
+Tender potatoes and green beans make a complete meal with easy cleanup.

-This easy lemon chicken recipe makes a delicious and easy weeknight dinner, yet it’s impressive enough to serve to guests.
+This easy lemon chicken sheet pan dinner recipe makes a delicious and easy weeknight dinner, yet it’s impressive enough to serve to guests.

 Need a large sheet pan?

-Need a large sheet pan?
+Need a large sheet pan for your one pan meals?
 We have this one and love it.
-It comes with the wire rack so your sheet pan dinner doesn’t get too soggy.
+It comes with the wire rack so your sheet pan meal doesn’t get too soggy.

 How to Make Sheet Pan Chicken